top of page

 I continued to work full time as I built up my herd and knowledge and in 2016 made the shift to working from the farm full time.
 It is rewarding to see the results in the fruits of your labor.
 BUT, it is also alot of hard work, long hours, no days off and sweat and tears (of both happiness and sadness).
 I look at all my endeavors through a business angle so I did alot of research before deciding on NDs.

 It does cost the same to raise and feed unregistered goats as it would to have registered goats.
 The registered are in higher demand and the pricing has been increasing over the years.
 Although it is a significant investment starting out with good stock, you will recoup your money back fairly quickly.
 One kidding should more than pay for the doe IF you sell the kids...
-I say IF because goats are very addictive and you can easily multiply your herd quickly!
+I say IF because goats are very addictive, and you can easily multiply your herd quickly!
 I started with 3 and sold my way up, back then you couldn't get your hands on the really good lines easily and I diligently hunted down the best I could throughout the country!
 If you are interested in showing and or milking you can't skimp on quality bloodlines.
 They are little goats and nobody wants to spend their time and money to get a half a cup of milk per milking!
 I am comfortable now expecting my girls to produce a minimum of a quart a day (first freshener) but am now getting about double that.
 It is rewarding being part of the improvement to the breed over the years- the value and demand has also continued to grow.

 My herd name was chosen to honor God who has led me on this journey -Dancing with my Father God in the Fields of Grace has always been a favorite (by Big Daddy Weave).
 Everything seemed to easily fall into place, my property easily transitioned from horses to goats- this lead me to believe that this endeavor was meant to be!
 Some were flown in, ground transported as well as some really fun memorable trips were made to go get them.